 A database table is a structure that organises data into rows and columns.
 Data in a table is stored in a cell that is an intersection of a vertical column and horizontal row.
 The table has a specified number of columns, but can have any number of rows.
 With PhpStorm, you can perform data manipulation and data definition operations with tables.

 When you double-click a table in the Database tool window ( ), the table is opened in the editor in the Table view.
-For more information about the view, see View data.
+For more information about the view, refer to View data.

 In PhpStorm, each table opens in a separate tab.
 The following rules are applied to long tab titles: